-Dental or ophthalmic laboratory technicians or medical appliance technicians typically need a high school diploma or equivalent and receive on-the-job training.
+Dental and ophthalmic laboratory technicians and medical appliance technicians typically need at least a high school diploma or equivalent and receive on-the-job training.

-Ophthalmic laboratory technicians and medical appliance technicians typically need at least a high school diploma or equivalent.
-There are some postsecondary programs available at community colleges or technical or vocational schools in dental laboratory technology and ophthalmic laboratory technology, but these are not common.
-High school students interested in becoming dental or ophthalmic laboratory technicians or medical appliance technicians should take courses in science, math, computer programming, and art.
+Dental and ophthalmic laboratory technicians and medical appliance technicians typically need at least a high school diploma or equivalent.
+There are some postsecondary programs in dental laboratory technology at community colleges or technical or vocational schools that award an associate's degree or postsecondary certificate.
+High school students interested in becoming dental or ophthalmic laboratory technicians or medical appliance technicians should take courses in science, human anatomy, math, computer programming, and art.

 Most dental and ophthalmic laboratory technicians and medical appliance technicians learn their skills through on-the-job training.
 They usually begin as helpers in a laboratory and learn more advanced skills as they gain experience.
 For example, dental laboratory technicians may begin by pouring plaster into an impression to make a model.
-As they become more experienced, they may progress to more complex tasks, such as making porcelain crowns and bridges.
+As they become more experienced, they may progress to more complex tasks, such as designing and fabricating crowns and bridges.
 Because all laboratories are different, the length of training varies.

 Detail oriented.
 Dental and ophthalmic laboratory technicians and medical appliance technicians must pay attention to detail.
 Technicians must follow work orders and prescriptions accurately and precisely.
 In addition, they need to be able to recognize and correct any imperfections in their work.